 Home » Stony Creek Jane Doe: Remains Found In Shallow Grave In 1948

-It is important to continue sharing cases of the unidentified, so today we’re going to take a look at a woman whose remains were located 80 years ago.
-For the purpose of this article, I will refer to her as Stony Creek Jane Doe—named after the tiny Virginia town where she was located.
+It is important to continue sharing cases of the unidentified, so today, we’re going to take a look at a woman whose remains were located 80 years ago.
+For this article, I will refer to her as Stony Creek Jane Doe—named after the tiny Virginia town where she was located.
 Last year, the town boasted a population of 176.

-The only information I was able to pull about Stony Creek Jane Doe came courtesy of the National Missing & Unidentified Persons System (NamUs), as this 1948 case was not even listed on The Doe Network.
+The only information I could pull about Stony Creek Jane Doe came from the National Missing & Unidentified Persons System (NamUs), as this 1948 case was not listed on The Doe Network.
 What I was able to gather was that on September 6 of that year, the remains of this young lady were found in a shallow, makeshift grave by highway workers.
 A medical examiner would later determine that she was under 30 years of age, most likely between 15 and 25, and she had been dead for approximately six weeks.

-Stony Creek also has a rich U.S. Civil War history and was supportive of the Confederacy, so the town’s racist roots run deep.
+Stony Creek also has a rich U.S. Civil War history and supported the Confederacy, so the town’s Antebellum roots run deep.

-When she was alive, Stony Creek Jane Doe may have stood 5 feet 2 inches to 5 feet 3 inches tall and weighed between 130 to 135 pounds.
-She had brown hair and her eye color is unknown due to decomposition.
+When she was alive, Stony Creek Jane Doe may have stood 5 feet 2 inches to 5 feet 3 inches tall and weighed between 130 and 135 pounds.
+She had brown hair, and her eye color is unknown due to decomposition.
 Her face was unrecognizable due to putrification.
 One or both of her hands were reportedly not recovered.

 Anyone with information about this case is urged to contact the Office of the Chief Medical Examiner Central District at (804) 786-3174.
 There is no case number listed.